moaz-sabri/pl-crypto/README.md

    - Write unit tests for components and services to ensure functionality and data retrieval.
    - Use Angular TestBed for testing component behavior.
+   - Implement GitHub CI Action testing to automate the testing process for every push or pull request.
+Use appropriate test scripts in the GitHub Actions workflow file to execute unit tests and ensure the integrity of the codebase.

 9. **Documentation**: